 iPhone GPS apps have quickly replaced one trick pony personal navigation devices.
 People still buy PNDs but that market does not have as much juice as it did years ago.
-In fact, many players in this industry have shifted their focus to mobile applications to grow their business (or stop the bleeding).
-Garmin, Magellan, and TomTom are just a few well-known companies that have gotten involved in the mobile app business (iOS & Android).
+In fact, many players in this industry shifted their focus to smartphone applications years ago.
+Garmin and TomTom are just a couple of top companies that develop and update GPS apps for iOS and Android.

 Most high-end smartphone owners expect their phones to offer maps and turn-by-turn directions.
 Many of them rely on free solutions by companies such as Google to find their way around.
 There are plenty of premium solutions available for iPhone as well.
 Some of those offer helpful features such as free map updates, live traffic, lane assistance, and more.
-Clear instructions, safety features, route planning, and local information are some of the features consumers expect to get from their favorite GPS solution.
+Clear instructions, safety features, route planning, voice commands, and local information are some of the features consumers expect to get from their favorite GPS app.
 If you are planning to use your smartphone or tablet to get around your city, you do not want to miss these 10+ iPhone GPS applications: